mastrojs/mastrojs.github.io/data/guide/deploy.md

 bun server.ts
 ```

-Be sure to run one of those in production and not `deno/pnpm/bun run start`, as those run with the `--watch` flag.
+Be sure to run one of those in production and not deno/pnpm/bun `run start`, as those run with the `--watch` flag that restarts the server on file changes – great for local development, but unnecessary in production.

+We don't have specific docs for every combination of JavaScript runtime and hosting provider, but here are some starting points:

 |                         | Deploy to [Deno Deploy][dd] | Deploy to [Render][rd] |
 |:------------------------|:-------------------|:-------------------|